-What is knowing God exactly?
-Can an understanding of Bible knowledge and theological theory be considered as knowing God?
+What is knowing God?
+Can an understanding of Bible knowledge and theological theory be considered knowledge of God?

 Relevant Words of God: